We speak to Tom Frost, development chef for Elior, who won Vegan Meat-Free Street Food Dish of the Year in 2019.

 Why did you enter the awards?

-Street food is so broad, how did you decide what to cook?
+Street food has become so broad, how did you decide what to cook?

-How do you stay calm when under pressure like this?
+How do you stay calm under pressure when competing?

 After working in busy kitchens for years, you get used to working under pressure.
 In a busy Elior site you can see 2,000 lunches being prepared fresh daily, so only having to make six dishes wasn’t too bad.
 The most daunting thing for me on the day was having some of the key players in the industry watching me cook.

 Why has street food become so popular?

 Personally I think it is because the consumer is wanting to eat high quality food packed with flavour, but fast and in a more casual environment compared to traditional restaurant dining.
 You don’t have to look too far back in time to when if you wanted to eat quickly on the high street in your lunch break, the options were very limited.
 Now with street food you can have something delicious and different at an affordable price within minutes.

 How do you get street food onto your menus at work?

 We offer some great grab and go concepts at Elior.
 To deliver street food in contract catering you have to design the dishes to be served in handheld packaging.
 We also do a lot of pop-up events, creating a serving area outside for the authentic street food feel.

 What effect has it had on contract catering?